rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

    ![todoitem-skeleton-tests](../images/exercise3/todoitem-skeleton-tests.png)

-1. Let's implement the first test `it("should render a button with important flag"`.
-This test will assert if the button is present on the page and it contains the `.important-flag` CSS class.
-To implement this; add the `expect` statement as follows below the `// TODO - test goes here!` comment.
+1. Let's implement the first test `it("should render a button with important flag", ...)`.
+This test will assert that the button is present on the page and it contains the `.important-flag` CSS class.
+   To implement this, add the `expect` statement below the `// TODO - test goes here!` comment.

    <kbd>📝 todolist/tests/unit/vue-components/TodoItem.spec.js</kbd>